oasrcode/EscapeRoom/README.md

 ### Intro 📖
 ***
-This is a video game made with unity, in which we have to recollect all the coins in the scene to pass to the next.
-There is a countdown, so be quick!
+This is a video game made with unity and VR, in which we have to recollect all the notebooks to open the door!

 ### Technologies 🎯
 ***